 We have made significant progress and have taken dozens of tangible steps to reduce our impact on the environment.
-In part, we have:

-- Increased the percentage of certified or recycled paper used in marketing materials to more than 95 percent in 2013 compared with 43 percent in 2009.
+- Increased the percentage of certified or recycled paper used in marketing materials to more than 97 percent in 2014 compared with 63 percent in 2009.

-- Reduced store packaging with our Bag-It-Right program during a period of increasing sales with shopping bag use down 8 percent from 2009 levels.
+- Reduced store packaging with our Bag-It-Right program during a period of increasing sales with shopping bag use down 9 percent from 2013 levels.

-- Reduced paper consumption in 2013 by 2 percent from 2012 levels.
+- Reduced paper consumption in 2014 by 5 percent from 2013 levels.

 - Emphasized energy optimization as a vital part of the Herald Square store’s current renovation.

-- Increased to 45.4 million the number of miles driven by sustainable modes of transportation including rail, vendor-to-distribution center bypass, Empty Miles and backhaul – a 17 percent increase from 2012.
+- Increased to 48.5 million the number of miles driven by sustainable modes of transportation including rail, vendor-to-distribution center bypass, Empty Miles and backhaul – a 6 percent increase from 2013.